 - VACorps reserves the right to exclude the Participant from any program for failing to pay any fees or failing to comply with any rules or the terms of this contract (without in any way detracting from the right of VACorps to recover fees payable).

-- The Participant agrees that VACorps shall be entitled to remove him/her from any programme without prior notice and with immediate effect in any of the following circumstances:
+- The Participant agrees that VACorps shall be entitled to remove him/her from any program without prior notice and with immediate effect in any of the following circumstances:

 - The Participant has made a material misrepresentation in his/her application;